-The Ghost from Mizuno drives a real unique story.
-This is far and away, Mizuno’s most serious push into the Little League space, and the most unique bat of 2018.
-Unlike Easton, Rawlings or Wilson (DeMarini/Slugger) who have a proven two piece composite to build on, Mizuno offers this ring-tech bat in the USA Bat space, and to say the least, it is a major splash in a pretty crowded pool.
+The Ghost from Mizuno drives a real, unique story.
+This is far and away, Mizuno’s most serious push into the Little League space, and a unique bat of 2018.
+Unlike Easton, Rawlings, or Wilson (DeMarini/Slugger), who have a proven two-piece composite to build on, Mizuno offers this ring-tech bat in the USA Bat space, and to say the least, it is a significant splash in a pretty crowded pool.

 To stand out, Mizuno has the BIGGEST barrel in the space.
-It even dwarfs the Easton Ghost X which puts the other bats in the space to shame.
+It even dwarfs the Easton Ghost X, which puts the other bats in the area to shame.
 The Ghost uses a ring technology in the bat to expand its sweet spot.
 It sounds different than any other bat on the market.